As the year comes to a close, Sound Alliance is celebrating our accomplishments and getting ready for the new year.

 Looking forward to 2019

-The Sound Alliance plans to continue to grow our leadership base, starting with two Leadership Institutes in early winter (see our event calendar).
+The Sound Alliance plans to continue to grow our leadership base, starting with two Leadership Institutes in early winter.
 Also, we will host a Leaders Retreat on January 27.
 Contact Dorothy Gibson if you are interested.

 Sound Alliance leaders will organize in the legislative session and in King and Pierce counties to protect funding for physical education and physical activity in schools, and continue to do outreach on the whole-child benefits of the Project ENGAGE campaign.

 Leaders will also follow up on assembly commitments, aiding institutions in holding Know Your Rights trainings to protect more immigrants.